Skip to main content

 The Tracks

-Six of the CARS Tour's 2026 venues have full track guides on Grand National Today:
+The CARS Tour's 2026 venues include some of the most storied short tracks in stock car racing, several with full track guides on Grand National Today:

 Nashville Fairgrounds Speedway — The Music City oval.
 The second-oldest continually operating track in America, 0.596 miles with 18-degree banking.
-Hosted 42 NASCAR Cup races from 1958 to 1984.
-Richard Petty won nine here; Darrell Waltrip won eight.
 First CARS Tour event: Tootsie's Music City Showdown, April 11, 2026.

 Langley Speedway — The flattest track in Virginia.
 Six degrees of banking, two on the straights.
-Connor Hall's home track, where he won eleven consecutive races in 2023.
-Visit Hampton 125, May 30.
+Connor Hall's home track, where he won eleven consecutive races in 2023 — and won again on the Tour's 2026 visit.

 Martinsville Speedway — The oldest track in NASCAR, home of the grandfather clock.
 The ValleyStar Credit Union 300 is the crown jewel of Virginia Late Model Stock racing and the final leg of the Virginia Triple Crown.

 North Wilkesboro Speedway — The ghost track that came back.
-Built in 1946 by Enoch Staley, abandoned for twenty-six years after his death, revived in 2022 when Dale Earnhardt Jr. and Marcus Smith brought it back to life.
-Carson Kvapil won the Racetrack Revival that reopened the gates.
+Built in 1946, abandoned for twenty-six years, revived in 2022 when Dale Earnhardt Jr. and Marcus Smith brought it back to life.
 One CARS Tour date in 2026, July 17.

 The NASCAR Pipeline

 The CARS Tour has become the most direct path from short-track racing to NASCAR.
-The series' most prominent graduate is Connor Zilisch, who won at Hickory Motor Speedway and on short tracks across the Carolinas before advancing to the O'Reilly Auto Parts Series and earning a full-time NASCAR Cup Series ride with Trackhouse Racing for 2026 — at just nineteen years old.
+The series' most prominent recent graduate is Connor Zilisch, who won on short tracks across the Carolinas before advancing to the O'Reilly Auto Parts Series and earning a full-time NASCAR Cup Series ride with Trackhouse Racing for 2026 — at just nineteen.

 How to Watch

 All CARS Tour events are streamed live and exclusively on FloRacing (floracing.com).
-FloRacing also operates the Flodium program, a $100,000 content creation fund that incentivizes CARS Tour teams and drivers to produce behind-the-scenes content and grow the series' digital audience.
+FloRacing also operates the Flodium program, a content-creation fund that incentivizes CARS Tour teams and drivers to produce behind-the-scenes content and grow the series' digital audience.

 Why It Matters